-In my extensive experience I have noticed two distinct periods when a child can go from sleeping normally to suddenly sleeping poorly – around 4 months and around 10/11 months.
+In my extensive experience, I have noticed two distinct periods when a child can go from sleeping normally to suddenly sleeping poorly.
+The first is around 4 months, and the second is around 10/11 months.

 How to make sure sleep disruptions don’t become an every night occurrence

-Enter the room, pick up your child, identify what is wrong, address what is wrong but keep your child awake while doing so (ie. administer pain relief or fever reducing medication as directed by the pediatrician, hydrate baby, calm them, etc).
-Then once you have done everything you can to alleviate, relieve, or address what is wrong, put your child down awake and walk out of the room, allowing them to fall back to sleep unassisted.
+Enter the room, pick up your child, and identify what is wrong.
+Address what is wrong, but keep your child awake while doing so (ie. administer pain relief or fever reducing medication as directed by the pediatrician, hydrate baby, calm them, etc).
+Then once you have done everything you can to alleviate, relieve, or address what is wrong, put your child down awake and walk out of the room.
+Thus allowing them to fall back to sleep unassisted.

 If your child is ill, room share with them so you can immediately address whatever is wrong if they wake up.
-This can be applied equally for naps, keeping in mind that it’s best not to interact with kids during naps unless you suspect something might be wrong as it’s much harder for children to sleep for naps than it is for them to sleep overnight (since there’s a lot less melatonin in the body during the day than there is at night).
+This can be applied equally for naps.
+Keep in mind that it’s best not to interact with kids during naps unless you suspect something might be wrong.
+This is because it’s much harder for children to sleep for naps than it is for them to sleep overnight.
+There is just less melatonin in the body during the day than there is at night.

 How long until the sleep disruption passes?

-The good news is, if your child truly is sleep trained and is experiencing some type of sleep regression for any reason, as long as you don’t begin to assist them back to sleep, the “regression” will pass and they will go back to normal within 1-2 weeks.
-As an added note, if your sleep trained child suddenly starts sleeping poorly at night for many nights in a row with no identifiable cause, make sure that it’s not time for them to transition from 3 naps to 2, or 2 naps to 1.
+However, if your sleep trained child suddenly starts sleeping poorly at night, for many nights in a row with no identifiable cause, make sure that it’s not time for them to transition from 3 naps to 2, or 2 naps to 1.

 What to know about sleep regressions:

-- The term sleep regression is almost always a misnomer because what’s actually happening is a disruption in your child’s sleep for reasons such as illness, teething, separation anxiety.
+- The term “sleep regression” is almost always a misnomer.
+What’s actually happening is a disruption in your child’s sleep for reasons such as illness, teething, separation anxiety.

-- Make sure to identify what’s wrong, address while keeping your child awake, and then put them down awake and always.
+- Make sure to identify what’s wrong, address it while keeping your child awake, and then put them down awake – always.